Amerousful/gatling-kafka/README.md

 -- Consume a message from Kafka
 ```

-If do not pass a `startTime` it takes current time.
+If startTime is not passed, it defaults to the current time.

 ***
 In a case with request-reply you have to define in a **protocol** waiting time for the reply: